surevelox/OrchardCore.Modules/docs/src/guide/getting-started.md

 ## Install

+To install any module,

+- Create new OrchardCore host project or use existing.
-To install and consume any of the Surevelox Orchard module is to add nuget reference to Orchard Core host project.
+- Add Nuget package reference of the desired module in the host project.
+- If needed, optionally add Nuget package reference of dependent modules.
+- Enable features via recipe or Feature management UI.

 ### Using .NET CLI